rajmadhu2001/review-questions/rq-chapter-06.md

 d. ls -l Do*hjj

 3. In figure 6.2 in Chapter 06 which of the 3 blue boxes is the step where shell meta-characters are transformed into text?
 a.
-Lexical analysis and parse
+Lexical analysis and parse   jjb
 b.
 Execution
 c.
 Builtins
 d.
 Expansion